SophiaTEM/EELStoolbox/README.md

 ### Step 3 - Background correction:
 Different models to subtract the background from the EELS dataset are available.
 The powerlaw model works best for most high-loss edges, while the polynomial models fit low-loss data the best.
 The mathematic formulas are summarized in the following equation together with the respective literature reference.

+### Step 4 - Deconvolution of the signal:
+Two different concepts can be used to deconvolute the data.
+If the exact position of the edge is unknown (can't be determined exactly) the energy gaps between the spectra must be kept constants, while in some cases the position of the peaks changes.